 Can I wear the AKG K371 with glasses?

-Yes.
+The K371 are very comfortable to wear with glasses.
 The slow-retention foam is a pleasure and doesn’t place too much pressure on the temples.
 Pressure is evenly distributed across the adjustable headband and ear cups to prevent hot spots.
 Aside from a headset with velour ear pads, these are my favorite headphones to wear with glasses.
-Again, finding a proper seal on the first try is trickier, but I prefer that to having a migraine-inducing fit.
+Again, finding a proper seal on the first try is trickier, but I prefer that to a migraine-inducing fit.

 How do you connect the headphones?